felipendc/vicyos-hefftor-polybar-xfce/README.md

 **Border bottom size  set with 12**<br />

-In this second picture I had set it with: "16", just to show you how it would feel like.<br />
+In this second picture, I had set it with: "12", just to show you how it would feel like.<br />

 <pre>border-bottom-size = 12</pre>